marcellozaniboni/sonqui/README.md

 You'll find the output APKs in `platforms/android/app/build/outputs/apk/`

 ## Privacy
-This app does not use internet, does not show adds, does not profie users.
+This app does not use internet, does not show adds, does not profie users and its code is open source.

 ## Supported platforms
 * Android